Back story...

 In 2015, I birthed my own piano style and recorded an EP for the first time, Joshua's Fire.

 I'm Stephen Marquiss, creator of Piano Portals.
 At the time of writing, I feel satisfied with my piano playing, which feels like a dream come true.
 I play expressively and joyfully.
-I learn repertoire efficiently through flowing, fail-safe processes.
+I learn my chosen repertoire efficiently through flowing, fail-safe processes.
 I perform confidently from memory.
 I credit Piano Portals with this transformation.

-SM-lookingdownIn the '90s I received about as much music education as possible.
+In the '90s I received about as much music education as possible.
 I won a scholarship to music school before reading Music at Cambridge University.

 How, then, could my playing deteriorate to such an extent that I became their first A Level (Grade 12) Music student in living memory to sit a theoretical paper in place of a performance?
 I struggled with so-called Repetitive Strain Injury and mental blocks throughout my later school years.
 I was met with puzzled expressions from specialists, who tried diverse treatments.
 My self-esteem plummeted.
 I left school an empty shell - disembodied as an artist and person.

-At university, I became chronically jealous of other musicians, particularly jazz players who seemed so confident and expressive.
+At university, I became chronically jealous of other musicians, particularly jazz players who seemed confident and expressive.
 They were the opposite of me - and I longed to be like them.

-Natural-music-webAfter a while, the nurturing bubble of university invoked the beginnings of a journey.
+After a while, the nurturing bubble of university invoked the beginnings of a journey.
 I began scouring libraries and the internet in search of solutions.
-I investigated piano pedagogy, the ergonomics of playing, early years’ learning and peak performance.
+I read about piano pedagogy, the ergonomics of playing, early years’ learning and peak performance.
 In my final year, I prioritised this quest over my coursework, to the chagrin of my tutors.

 Regarding piano pedagogy, I found multiple variations on similar themes.
 Approaches that seemed different at first revealed themselves to be underpinned by common fundamentals.
 It was hard to find anything strikingly outside the box that I felt had let me down.
 That was until I stumbled upon Abby Whiteside.

-Me-and-tree-web-largeAfter I graduated, I entered the real world with a jolt.
+After I graduated, I entered the real world with a jolt.
 There seemed no easy way to preach a New Way of piano playing.
 I taught adult clients privately whilst working part-time outside of music.
 Little did I realise just how far I was from integrating my discoveries into my own playing, teaching and being.

 I was fortunate to work in a field I loved.
 But dissatisfaction with my piano playing lurked, along with resentment that, despite my privileged education, I still felt relatively awkward and disconnected when I played.
 Technical difficulties remained, alongside a mental block about performing from memory.
 More than anything, a feeling of chronic dissociation underpinned my musical endeavours, even if I was often the only one to notice it.